 Use around 1-rod length of a quality fluorocarbon leader when lure fishing.
 Bream love structure.
 If you’re fishing with soft plastics or lures its a good idea to stay active and keep moving around.
 Try to find structure such as weed beds, pontoons, oyster racks and cast as close to the structure as possible.
 Some lures and imitations require finesse and patience.
 Don’t retrieve lures to quickly.

 Fish as light as possible with a 7-foot rod with 1–3 or 2-4 kilo capacity, with a 1000 or 2000 or 2500 size reel spooled with fine monofilament or braid.
 Ideally, you need a rod sensitive to see the bites & inquiries.
 There are many rods combos on the market designed for Bream Fishing.
 If bait fishing a very simple running rig.
 A small bean sinker to swivel, then roughly 45cm of 4-pound leader to a small hook

 Maribyrnong River, Tambo River, Lake Tyers, Hopkins River, Werribee River, Yarra River, Patterson River, Mallacoota, Mitchell River, Gippsland Lakes, Nicholson River

 Bream is an all year round prospect and can be caught at any time of the day.
-There often most active on the peak of high tides especially if that occurs during sunrise or sundown.
+They’re often most active on the peak of high tides especially if that occurs during sunrise or sundown.
 In summer they reside in the edges within the shallows and seek deeper water in the colder months.
 Bream spawn between August and December.